That’s right. Brenda made me do it.

 What did this do for my business?

 I started actively working GelMoment as a business in February of 2017.
 I closed that month in the top 10 for recruiting, and have maintained a spot in the Top 10 each month since, for either Recruiting or Sales, or both.
-I’m an inaugural member of an elite group called ‘The Inner Circle’ which is reserved for the top leaders in the company each month, and I have maintained my spot there since the groups’ inception.
+I’m an inaugural member of their Elite Leadership group which is reserved for the top leaders in the company each month.
 I have active, engaged customers.
-I have the privilege of leading a team of nearly 100 women who have the same BIG dreams I do for what this business can do for them.
-I’m earning enough income that we are in the process of finally moving out of our starter home and into a home more suitable for our growing family.
+I have the privilege of leading a team of nearly 1,000 women who have the same BIG dreams I do for what this business can do for them.
+I’m earning enough income that we were able to purchase our forever home, and I am not a SAHM mom.
 And I owe it all to the things I learned from taking Brenda’s courses.

 Brenda Made Me Do It.